laurielim/REACT21K_REACT_JS/task-02-boxes/README.md

 # Boxes

-This React App was created as the 2nd task for React.js as part of the Full Stack Web Development Program at [Business College Helsinki](https://en.bc.fi/qualifications/full-stack-web-developer-program/).
+This React App was for the 2nd task for React.js as part of the Full Stack Web Development Program at [Business College Helsinki](https://en.bc.fi/qualifications/full-stack-web-developer-program/).

+It was subsequently used to try out different elements learnt throughout the course.

 ## Technologies used